 Then in August 2018 we spent time around Wentworth and Pooncarie.
 The river was desperate.
 Even then, the algal blooms were thriving.
 The river was no more than stagnant pools of disgusting green slime.
 The stage was set for a disaster when the warm weather arrived.
 And this is exactly what happened.

 We returned in October, picking up the river at Menindee and following it to Brewarrina.
 Menindee Lakes were virtually dry and the entire river was sick.
 It was visibly worse, the algal blooms had already grown.
 A depressing sight.

 We left the river, driving east to Walgett, Moree and through Warialda.
 East of Moree, the drought had eased.
 In fact, some areas appeared to have had significant rain.

 Now this road follows the Gwydir River.
 Imagine our surprise when we saw crops being irrigated!

 What’s going on here?
 The Gwydir is a tributary of the Darling, the bone dry Darling River we had left only a day earlier.
 Yet obviously farmers along the Gwydir had water allocations!

 Is Queensland Still In Australia?

-Our second piece of “Murray Darling Basin Plan madness” was in south-east Queensland in January this year (2019).
+Our second piece of “Murray Darling Basin Plan madness” was in south-east Queensland, in January 2019.